Parameterized Quantum Circuits as Feature Maps: Representation Quality and Readout Effects in Multispectral Land-Cover Classification: Related Work

-Within quantum machine learning for Earth observation and remote sensing, prior work has explored kernel-based, hybrid quantum--classical, and quantum-inspired approaches.
+Within QML for Earth observation and remote sensing, prior work has explored kernel-based, hybrid quantum--classical, and quantum-inspired approaches.
 Quantum SVM methods have been investigated for remote-sensing data classification, including quantum-kernel and quantum-annealing formulations \cite{Delilbasic2021Quantum,Delilbasic2023A,Zollner2022Quantum,Miroszewski2023Cloud}.
 Circuit-based hybrid quantum NNs and quanvolutional models have also been applied to Earth-observation imagery, including multispectral and satellite-image classification tasks \cite{Sebastianelli2021On,Fan2023Hybrid,Fan2024Land,Liliopoulos2025Hybrid,Sebastianelli2024Quanv4EO}.
 Related work has further examined quantum hyperparameter selection, practical bottlenecks, and the broader potential of QML for remote sensing \cite{Zaidenberg2021Advantages,Sebastianelli2023On,Otgonbaatar2023Exploiting,Liu2023Quantum,Shaik2022Quantum}.
 In parallel, quantum-inspired architectures based on unitary or Hilbert-space transformations have been proposed for multispectral satellite classification \cite{maragkopoulos2026quantum}.
-Compared with these studies, our focus is not only on end-to-end VQC accuracy, but on interpreting the trained PQC as a learned nonlinear feature map and evaluating how different readout mechanisms, namely a linear measurement head and a trained quantum-kernel SVM, exploit the same learned representation.
+A closely related quantum-inspired Hilbert-space approach is also considered in \cite{katerina}.
+Unlike previous studies, which primarily evaluate end-to-end classification performance, our work interprets the trained PQC as a learned nonlinear feature map and investigates how different readout mechanisms—a local measurement head and a trained quantum-kernel SVM—access the same learned representation.

+Accordingly, the present work differs from previous studies in two important respects.
+First, it does not evaluate only the final VQC accuracy.
+Instead, it treats the trained PQC as a feature map and compares how different readouts exploit the same learned quantum representation.
+Second, it separates compact PCA-based spectral experiments from direct image-based CNN baselines.
+The PCA-based models provide a controlled setting for comparing VQC, quantum-kernel, and classical-kernel behavior under identical low-dimensional inputs, while the ResNet baselines show how these compact representations compare with standard image models that use spatial structure directly.